perey/OpenVG-Docs/Lite-Specification/openvg_lite_spec.md

 <a name="Colors"></a>
 ## _3.4 Colors_
-Colors in OpenVG Lite other than those stored in image pixels (_e.g._, colors for clearing, painting, and edge extension for convolution) are represented as non-premultiplied (see Section 3.4.3) sRGBA [[sRGB99](#sRGB99)] color values.</r> Image pixels may be defined in a number of color spaces, including sRGB, linear RGB, linear grayscale (or _luminance_) and nonlinearly coded, perceptually-uniform grayscale, in premultiplied or non-premultiplied form.
+Colors in OpenVG Lite other than those stored in image pixels (_e.g._, colors for clearing, painting, and edge extension for convolution) are represented as non-premultiplied (see Section 3.4.3) sRGBA [[sRGB99](#sRGB99)] color values.
+Image pixels may be defined in a number of color spaces, including sRGB, linear RGB, linear grayscale (or _luminance_) and nonlinearly coded, perceptually-uniform grayscale, in premultiplied or non-premultiplied form.
 Color and alpha values lie in the range [0,1] unless otherwise noted.
 This applies to intermediate values in the pixel pipeline as well as to application-specified values.
 If an alpha channel is present but has a bit depth of zero, the alpha value of each pixel is taken to be 1.

-Non-linear quantities are denoted using primed (’) symbols below.
+Non-linear quantities are denoted using prime (′) symbols below.
 [POYN03] contains an excellent discussion of the use of non-linear coding to achieve perceptual uniformity.

 <a name="Linear_and_Non-Linear_Color_Representations"></a>
 ### _3.4.1 Linear and Non-Linear Color Representations_
-OpenVG Lite use linear RGBA color in processing.
-Therefore, if user want display rendering result with sRGB format, user should add conversion process for input or output color data in his application.
-It may be executed in OpenVG Lite or EGL.
-In a linear color representation, the numeric values associated with a color channelvalue measure the rate at which light is emitted by an object, multiplied by someconstant scale factor.
-Informally, it can be thought of as counting the number of photonsemitted in a given amount of time.
+OpenVG Lite uses linear RGBA color in processing.
+If an application needs to display its rendering results in sRGB format, it will need to perform the conversion itself.
+This may be executed in OpenVG Lite or in EGL.

+In a linear color representation, the numeric values associated with a color channel value measure the rate at which light is emitted by an object, multiplied by some constant scale factor.
+Informally, it can be thought of as counting the number of photons emitted in a given amount of time.
 Linear representations are useful for computation,since light values may be added together in a physically meaningful way.

 However, the human visual system responds non-linearly to the light power ("intensity") of an image.
 Accordingly, many common image coding standards (e.g., the EXIF JPEG format used by many digital still cameras and the MPEG format used for video) utilize non-linear relationships between light power and code values.
 This allows a larger number of distinguishable colors to be represented in a given number of bits than is possible with a linear encoding.
-Common display devices such as CRTs and LCDs also emit light whose power at each pixel component is proportional to a non-linear power function (i.e., a function of the form xa where a is constant) of the applied code value, whether due to the properties of analog CRT electronics or to the deliberate application of a non-linear transfer function elsewhere in the signal path.
+Common display devices such as CRTs and LCDs also emit light whose power at each pixel component is proportional to a non-linear power function (i.e., a function of the form $x^a$ where $a$ is constant) of the applied code value, whether due to the properties of analog CRT electronics or to the deliberate application of a non-linear transfer function elsewhere in the signal path.
 The exponent, or gamma, of this power function is typically between 2.2 and 2.5.
 OpenVG makes use of the nonlinear sRGB color specification described below.

-Because linear coding of intensity fails to optimize the number of distinguishablevalues, 8-bit linear pixel formats suffer from poor contrast ratios and banding artifacts; their use with photographic imagery is not recommended.
+Because linear coding of intensity fails to optimize the number of distinguishable values, 8-bit linear pixel formats suffer from poor contrast ratios and banding artifacts; their use with photographic imagery is not recommended.
 However, synthetic imagery generated by other APIs such as OpenGL ES that make use of linear light may require the use of linear formats.
 8-bit linear coding is also appropriate for representing pseudoimages such as coverage masks that are not based on perceptual light intensity.

 Although computing directly with non-linear representations may lead to significant errors compared with the results of first converting to a linear representation, it is common industry practice in many imaging domains to do so.
 Because the cost of performing linearization on pixel values to be interpolated or blended is considered prohibitive for mobile devices in the near future, OpenVG may perform these operations directly on non-linear code values.
-A future version of this specification may introduce flags to force values to be converted to a linear representat***
+A future version of this specification may introduce flags to force values to be converted to a linear representation prior to interpolation and blending.

 <a name="Color_Space_Definitions"></a>
 ### _3.4.2 Color Space Definitions_